 Introduction to cursors in PostgreSQL

-A cursor is very important in PostgreSQL, using a cursor in PostgreSQL, it is possible to encapsulate the query instead of executing a whole query at once; after encapsulating query, it is possible to read few rows from the result set, the main purpose of doing this is to avoid memory consumption of database server if the result of the query contains more rows, for-loop automatically use the cursor to avoid memory issue in PostgreSQL, this is automatically done by for loop in PostgreSQL, most important use of cursor is it will read result few rows at one time.
+A cursor is very important in PostgreSQL, using a Cursors in PostgreSQL, it is possible to encapsulate the query instead of executing a whole query at once; after encapsulating query, it is possible to read a few rows from the result set, the main purpose of doing this is to avoid memory consumption of database server if the result of the query contains more rows, for-loop automatically use the cursor to avoid memory issue in PostgreSQL, this is automatically done by for loop in PostgreSQL, a most important use of cursor is it will read the result in few rows at one time.

 Syntax